 Ethically sourced, consciously made.

-Limestone neoprene has a high micro-cell structure.
+Used in our OG surf suit, limestone neoprene has a high micro-cell structure.
 These are independent closed cells (bubbles basically) within the neoprene that are packed together at an extremely high density.
 Oil-based neoprene has a cell penetration of 60-70%, whereas limestone neoprene has a 94% cell penetration.
 What this means in simple terms is that limestone neoprene has a lot more air bubbles inside the rubber than other brands (over 30% to be exact), and is way less dense than oil-based neoprene.

 Because of this micro-cell structure, limestone neoprene provides several serious distinct advantages to the functionality of wetsuits compared to the traditional oil-based neoprene: